Notgnoshi/screeps/README.md

   Falls back on `BuilderRole` if there's no need for hauling
 * `BuilderRole` - Builds any available construction sites

-  Falls back on `HaulerRole` if there's nothing to build
+  Falls back on `UpgraderRole` if there's nothing to build
 * `RepairerRole` - Repairs any damaged structures

   Falls back on `BuilderRole` if there's nothing to repair
+* `UpgraderRole` - Upgrades the room controller.
+Has no fallback, and is intended to be the fallback of most roles.

 ## Vim ALE LSP configuration